Town Hall Education Arts Recreation Campus: Development

 Since its official opening, THEARC has served thousands of residents of the surrounding Southeast DC Community and has spurred community redevelopment.
 The state-of-the-art theater at THEARC is steadily booked for events such as community movie days & sing-alongs, art shows, graduations, professional and community dance and stage productions, concerts, master classes, fashion shows and meetings of community organizations including local public school administrators.
+In May 2007, THEARC won the Urban Land Institute's Award for Excellence and was cited for its contribution to the community, response to societal needs, innovation, public/private partnership and environmental protection and enhancement.

 Community facilities

-THEARC Theater
+Theater

 The only theater of any kind located east of the Anacostia River in Washington, DC, this 365-seat venue features a generous stage and professionally designed and installed sound and lighting systems that complement a full variety of productions.
 THEARC Theater's mission is to be an outstanding venue and vehicle for both cultural events and town hall meetings.

-THEARC Community Meeting Room (CMR)
+Community Meeting Room (CMR)

 THEARC CMR provides a resource for meetings, conferences, seminars and other community gatherings and presentations, offering wireless Internet service, a hardwire Internet port, a projector and screen, table and chair set up and an adjoining kitchen.
 The room is available for lease at very reasonable prices.